1st-rapid-response-force/Training-Programs/docs/source/tc3/ACE.rst

-Using ACE 3 to render medical care
+The ACE 3 Medical System
 ==================================

 Medics are expected to fully understand the ACE medical system including all possible symptoms and side effects as well as being drilled in quickly providing the correct care to patients.